Free Shipping on all orders over $150

 It’s a maybe

-It turns out that rashes are not a direct result or actual sign of menopause.
-However,, broadly speaking, a rash may be exacerbated or brought on by hormonal changes.
+It turns out rashes aren’t a direct result or actual sign of menopause.
+However, hormonal changes can sometimes trigger or worsen them.
 (Sigh!)

 What is peri/menopause?

-It’s a time when estrogen production in our ovaries slows, we stop producing eggs and our periods come to an end.
-As a result of changing hormone levels, many of us experience things like hot flushes, vaginal itchiness or dryness, joint aches, and/or mood swings.
+During this time, estrogen production slows, ovulation stops, and our menstrual cycles come to an end.
+As our hormone levels fluctuate, many of us experience symptoms like hot flushes, vaginal itchiness or dryness, joint aches, and/or mood swings.

 Estrogen, skin & sensitivity